wallace-js/wallace/README.md

 1. Clean and compact syntax (~40% fewer lines of JSX than React).
 2. Sensible reactivity - you control where and how.
-3. Flexible inheritance & composition patterns.
+3. Powerful inheritance & composition patterns.
 4. Deep TypeScript support (if you want it).
 5. Full documentation in IDE tool tips.

-But the killer feature is really the lack of features.
+But the real win comes from what Wallace *lacks*:

+##### No voodoo magic

+Everything is clear, mechanical and obvious - even reactive behaviour.

+##### No hidden engines

+The rendering and DOM operations are so simple you can interact with them.

+##### No awkward patterns

-Wallace only provides _components_ - and the way they work means you don't need hooks, portals, signals, providers, state handlers, context managers or any of the trash other frameworks dump on you.
+The object oriented design means you don't need hooks, portals, signals, providers, state handlers, context managers etc...

-There's a lot less to learn, remember, wrangle with or accuse when things break.
-And that saves a _lot_ of time.
+There's simply a lot less to learn, remember, wrangle with or accuse when things break.
+And that saves a *lot* of time.

 ### 3. Freedom

-Wallace lets you:

-1. Override all run time behaviour in a granular manner (as everything happens in component methods).
-2. Safely manipulate the DOM independently, alongside, or during automatic updates.

-This helps you:

-- Achieve vanilla level performance.
-- Solve performance issues, cleanly.
-- Do gnarly things that would be painful or impossible with other frameworks (like deep partial updates, reparenting etc...)

-You might never need that level freedom on a given project, but why take the risk with a framework which takes it away from you?

----
+Wallace sets up a tree of components, which are objects you can interact with, and whose methods you can override.
+There are no other objects in play.
+This makes Wallace the only truly "open" framework in that every behaviour and operation can be overridden.

+This gives you full freedom to do anything really, but most likely:

+- Run partial updates or direct DOM operations deep in the tree, cleanly and safely.
+- Optimise further than any other framework - making it the best option for performance.
+- Solve performance bottlenecks (which can hit any framework) with relative ease - making it the safest option all round.

+You can't predict whether a project will hit one of these snags, how badly the framework will get in your way, how much time that will drain or how much time you'd have saved by using jQuery instead.

+The only safe option is a fully open framework.

+### Name

-Wallace is named after [William Wallace](https://en.wikipedia.org/wiki/William_Wallace) (or rather his fictional portrayal in the film [Braveheart](https://www.imdb.com/title/tt0112573/)) because you can't say "_freedom_" in Scotland without conjuring this image:
+Wallace is named after [William Wallace](https://en.wikipedia.org/wiki/William_Wallace) (or rather his fictional portrayal in the film [Braveheart](https://www.imdb.com/title/tt0112573/)) because you can't say *freedom* in Scotland without someone shouting *FREEDOM!!* back at you, because of this scene :

 ![Mel Gibson in Braveheart](https://thecinematicexperiance.wordpress.com/wp-content/uploads/2016/04/braveheart-1.jpg)